 - Next decide on how you will contain the garden and how large you need it to be.
 A good-size beginner vegetable garden is about 16×10 feet.
 We decided to outline the garden with something we already had.
 You know me, I’ll always prefer to repurpose than buy new.
 We had a few extra pavers, so why not use those to create the outline of the garden?

 Side note; this isn’t my first time repurposing pavers.
 Come see how we gave an old fire pit a facelift with previously used pavers.
+Since this post I’ve also created another simple fire pit that only took about an hour to create.

 - My husband decided that rather than filling inside the pavers with garden soil, which can be very pricey, he would haul in a load of dirt and then add the garden soil on top.